Karitoriki/Lore/Multilinguis.md

 * [Admin](Admin.md) summoned _The Entity_ to kill her, but Multi stood in defense of [Admin](Admin.md), realizing she didn't want her dead.
 [Admin](Admin.md) died anyway.
 * Later tried to kill herself to rid the world of the threat she posed, however _The Entity_ made her immortal.
 * Burnt by [Kawataro's](Kawataro.md) sword, which she had stolen off his body when she killed him.
-* Left [Kawataro's](Kawataro.md) sword in a chest at spawn, along with her armour which she felt was suffocating her.
+* Left [Kawataro's](Kawataro.md) sword in a chest at spawn, along with her armor which she felt was suffocating her.

 #### Immortal Arc (Ongoing)

 * Joined [Izzy](Izzy.md) at Spider Lily Village where they started the flower cult.
-* Discovered a portal at [Almost's](AlmostHilarious.md) base alongside [Izzy](Izzy.md). _The Entity_ adamantly tried to desuade them from going through it, even breaking the portal. _The Entity_ then gives them one chance to find an item and unlock the portal.
+* Discovered a portal at [Almost's](AlmostHilarious.md) base alongside [Izzy](Izzy.md). _The Entity_ adamantly tried to dissuade them from going through it, even breaking the portal. _The Entity_ then gives them one chance to find an item and unlock the portal.
 [Izzy](Izzy.md) tried two items and is killed for cheating, while Almost used a beacon and was allowed to fall asleep instead.
 * Performed a ritual to bring [Izzy](Izzy.md) back to life.
 * Realized [Kawa](Kawataro.md) had been following them and had a conversation with him about immortality, punishments, and _The Entity_ before being made to turn away from him in anger and thus forget he was there.
 * Ran into [Trevor](Trevor.md) and a second portal at spawn.
 Helped him pass through it.